scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

     scribe: {Scribe store configuration}
 ```

-> When using Signed Attestations, the Custom Rego script receives the raw intoto statement along with the identity of the signer.
+> When using Signed Attestations, the Custom Rego script receives the raw In-toto statement along with the identity of the signer.

 #### Output structure
 Script output must provide the following structure.